d-ming/AR-tools/readme.md

 ## 2. Jupyter notebooks
 <img src="./AR-book/notebook_demo.gif" width="480">

-Jupyter notebooks can be found [here](./AR-book/AR-book-notebooks) that help to demonstrate a number of common AR theory concepts.
-These notebooks are written in conjunction with the [attainable region theory textbook](http://eu.wiley.com/WileyCDA/WileyTitle/productCd-1119157889.html).
+Jupyter notebooks, which demonstrate a number of common AR theory concepts, can be found [here](./AR-book/AR-book-notebooks).
+These notebooks are written in conjunction with the [Attainable Region theory textbook](http://eu.wiley.com/WileyCDA/WileyTitle/productCd-1119157889.html).

 ## 3. AR website examples
 The source code for the examples described on attainableregions.com are stored [here](./AR-book/website-examples).